-Everyone likes to be recognized for a job well done.
+Everyone likes to be recognised for a job well done.
 It’s more exciting when the thumbs up come with some type of bonus or other financial compensation.
-But, is money the only way 6 to reward an employee?
-If you are you worried about how much money will go into rewarding your employees, you’re not alone.
-During difficult financial times, most companies face challenges with recognizing employees’ efforts and performance.
+But, is money the only way to reward an employee?
+If you are worried about how much money will go into rewarding your employees, you’re not alone.
+During difficult financial times, most companies face challenges with recognising employees’ efforts and performance.

-Rewarding employees and motivating them to improve their performance does n’t always have to be financially stressful.
+Rewarding employees and motivating them to improve their performance does not always have to be financially stressful.
 If you were to ask your employees what would motivate them to work better, the answers would surprise you.
-Below are reasons why you should create a reward program, different types of rewards and recognition, and pitfalls to avoid;
+Below are reasons why you should create a program that rewards employees for a god work done, and pitfalls to avoid.

 Why You Need an Employee Reward System

 Your ultimate purpose for creating an Employee Reward System is to help develop a result-oriented company team.
-Your goal is to create some acknowledgment and motivation among your employees to meet their targets as they earn for recognition for their hard work and ultimately meet business goals.
+Your goal is to create some acknowledgment and motivation among your employees.
+Rewarding your employees motivates them to meet their target and helps the company to achieve it objectives as well.

 How to Determine The Best Reward Scheme